 - to understand that Piaget was one of the first to identify that the way that children think is different from the way adults think,

 - to understand Piaget’s Stages of Cognitive Development: Sensorimotor Stage; Pre-operational Stage; Concrete Operational Stage; Formal Operational Stage,

 - to describe the four different stages by observing and by making some simple experiments (prepared with the contribution of maths and physics teacher’s) with children from Kindergarten and primary school.

-Firstly, it has been an excellent opportunity to promote, not only the knowledge of Europeana’s platform but also, distance collaborative work.
-Students also developed digital skills.
+Firstly, I consider that being part of European Education project it has been an excellent opportunity to promote, not only the knowledge of Europeana’s platform but also, other important considerations related with education, such as distance collaborative work.
+Important to mention also that taking part on this project it has allowed my students to developed their digital skills.

-As a result, students build a timeline with Piaget’s biography, meanwhile, they also studied Piaget’s theory about children cognitive development
+In this particular context, as a result, students build a timeline with Piaget’s biography, meanwhile, they also studied Piaget’s theory about children cognitive development.

 Here you can find two links to students Timelines.